idaholab/moose/modules/stochastic_tools/doc/content/syntax/ParameterStudy/index.md

 ### Normal mode

 The `normal` option for [!param](/ParameterStudy/multiapp_mode) runs the study in "normal" mode, which creates a sub-application for each sample.
+The sub-applications are created upfront and run sequentially.
 This mode is arguably the *least efficient* option as it can become extremely memory intensive.
 This option mainly exisits to replicate the typical execution mode for other MOOSE [MultiApps](MultiApps/index.md).
 It also serves as a useful debugging tool for stochastic tools module development.

 ### Batch-Reset Mode